Samphanthawong district: History

 The area now in the Samphanthawong district was once three separate amphoes, Samphanthawong, Sam Yaek, and Chakkrawat, established on 15 October 1915 when old districts were overhauled and replaced by 25 new districts to cover inner Bangkok.
 Sam Yaek District and Chakkrawat District were later merged into Samphanthawong District.
 The district became Khet Samphanthawong in 1972.
 It is believed that the name Samphanthawong was derived from Wat Samphanthawongsaram, the temple near the district office when it was first built.
 Now the district office has moved to Yotha Road in Talat Noi Sub-district.

 Administration

 The district is divided into three sub-districts (khwaeng).

 Yaowarat Road

 Yaowarat Road (เยาวราช) is about 1.5 km in length.
 Along both sides, gold shops and Chinese restaurants: noodles, rice, dim sum, bird's nest soup are found.
 More shops, especially those selling fruit and Chinese traditional medicine, can be found in the small lanes branching off the main road.
 A gate was built to celebrate King Bhumibol's 72nd birthday.
-It is on Odeon Circle, (named after a cinema that once stood nearby) at end of Yaowarat Road.
+It is on Odeon Circle, (named after a cinema that once stood nearby) at beginning of the road.